EricCatlin/react-pwa/README.md

 > react-pwa

-Demosntrates a Progressive Web App capable of running offline, creating desktop launchers, and persisting state locally.
+Demonstrates a Progressive Web App capable of running offline, creating desktop launchers, and persisting state locally.

 Bootstrapped using create-react-app, so all typical CRA scripts apply
 ## Available Scripts